 Factory creation and configuration

-The scope of this test is to create and verify Factories and configurations.
+The scope of this test is to create and verify Factories and configurations needed for subsequent tests.
 Upon completion of this test the Client shall have one (1) Desktop Factory and one (1) Mobile Factory.

 Procedure